 This room must be carefully designed, right down to the details, in order to play its important role in preventing infections and to integrate efficiently into the care staff's workflows.

 With over 90 years of experience in medical devices, we know the critical points in the utility room and how the processes should ideally work – so we can lay the groundwork for improved hygiene and protection at work in the planning and design phase.

-The planning process is based around separating a clean and a dirty side.
-If there is no separate clean room, a clean side should be planned into the utility room.
+The planning process is based around separating a clean and a dirty area.
+A clean area should be planned for storing disinfected care utensils.